Aclios/MAGES-Tools/README.md

 |Never 7: The End of Infinity|Never7
 |Ever 17: The Out of Infinity|Ever17

-The nametags will also be exported in a speakers.xlsx file.
-By translating it you will be able to batch translate the nametags in all the Excel files.
+The font.txt file in profiles/game_code is used to convert characters to the custom encoding used by MAGES.
+If you added new characters to the font by replacing another character, you need to modify the font.txt accordingly (for example, if you replaced the A by a œ in the font image, you need to replace the A of the font.txt file by a œ).

 Batch import text to msb files:

 ```
 py msb.py -i <game code> <"msb_dir_path"> <"xlsx_dir_path">
 ```

-The font.txt file in profiles/game_code is used to convert characters to the custom encoding used by MAGES.
-If you added new characters to the font by replacing another character, you need to modify the font.txt accordingly (for example, if you replaced the A by a œ in the font image, you need to replace the A of the font.txt file by a œ).
+During export, the nametags will also be written in a speakers.xlsx file.
+By translating it you will be able to batch translate the nametags in all the Excel files.

 Batch translate the nametags in all Excel files, using the speakers.xlsx file: